sunknudsen/bitcoin-node-docker/README.md

 An [Electrs](https://github.com/romanz/electrs) server is the only exposed service to which [Electrum](https://electrum.org/) can connect on macOS via `127.0.0.1:50001`.

-Using Mullvad is recommended for faster initial block download while using Tor is recommended when broadcasting transactions.

 If you wish to support this project, please star [repo](https://github.com/sunknudsen/bitcoin-node-docker) and consider a [donation](https://sunknudsen.com/donate).

 ## Required hardware